lsm/genji/doc/app.md

 ##### Default callback
 Sometime you don't care about if the post is saved or not, you may wish to handle the result in other part of your code.
-So when you call instance function and the last argument is not a callback, genji will generate a default callback for you to do the emitting job.
+So when you call instance function and the last argument is not a callback, genji will generate a default callback for you.
+An event with the name of the method will be triggered if you call the generated function.

 ```javascript
 // the event callback's argument is same as how you call the callback in the `createPost` function